Bilingual education: Maintenance bilingual education

 In a maintenance bilingual education program, the goal is for students to continue to learn about and in both languages for the majority of their education.
 Students in a maintenance bilingual education program should graduate being able to have a discussion about any content area in either language.
 Two common forms of maintenance bilingual education are two-way/dual language immersion and developmental (late-exit) bilingual education.
 Both programs are considered language immersion programs.

 Dual language programs

-In a dual language program, students are in mixed classrooms with a balance of native speakers for each language.
-One common model for dual language programs is the 90/10 model.
-In this model, 90% of instruction in the early grades is in the student's home language and 10% is in their second language.
-This proportion changes as the student ages until there is an equal amount of time spent in each language.
-This can be contrasted with the 50/50 model which starts with an even (50/50) balance between languages from the very beginning of a student's education.
+A program that utilizes two languages, known as a dual language program, typically places students in classrooms with a mixture of native speakers for each language.
+One popular approach to dual language programs is the 90/10 model, where in the early grades 90% of instruction is conducted in the student's native language and 10% is taught in their second language.
+As the student advances, this proportion changes until an equal amount of time is spent on both languages.
+Another model, the 50/50 model, starts with an even distribution of instruction time between the two languages right from the start of the student's education.